matloff/TidyverseSkeptic/README.md

 Seeing a few examples would help them, of course. but it is yet another example of how Tidy causes cognitive overload for learners.

+## Should we teach using pipes or functional composition?
+Neither!

 ## Case study:  Tidy obstacles to debugging